Stepping closer to retirement readiness

-Even raising your contribution percentage by as little as 1% per year can lead to a significantly higher savings total over time.
+Even raising your contribution percentage by as little as 1% per year can lead to significantly higher savings over time.
 What if you increased your contribution 1%—from 3% to 4%?
 Assuming a $40,000 annual salary and a 5% rate of return, you could more than double your savings over 30 years, from $159,153 to $332,812.

 The maximum you can contribute to a 401(k) in 2020 is $19,500, so you can keep increasing until you reach the limit.

 This hypothetical example is based on a mathematical principle and represents no particular investment.
 It does not reflect the deduction of taxes or transaction costs.
 There are risks associated with investing, including, but not limited to, loss of principal.
-There's no guarantee that any investment strategy will achieve its objectives.
+There is no guarantee that any investment strategy will achieve its objectives.

-Catch up, if you’re age 50 or older, with catch-up contributions.
+Catch up, if you’re 50 or older, with catch-up contributions.
 It’s especially helpful if you’ve gotten a late start in saving—or feel that you’ve fallen behind.
 The 2020 catch-up contribution maximum is $6,500—allowing you to save a total of $26,000 per year in your 401(k).

 Diversify your investments by spreading your savings among different asset classes (e.g., cash, bonds, and stocks).
 Diversifying may help you manage the overall market ups and downs and risks associated with your portfolio.
 When one asset class performs well, those gains can help offset other asset classes in your account that aren’t performing as strongly.

-Track your progress regularly after you’ve put your plan together, by reviewing your retirement savings balance and seeing how your investments are doing.
+Track your progress regularly after you’ve put your plan together by reviewing your retirement savings balance and seeing how your investments are doing.
 When you monitor your progress, you can make adjustments as needed, either by saving more or changing some of your investments.
 As you’re calculating how much you’ll have in retirement, don’t forget to factor in your estimated Social Security benefit, which will be an important source of your retirement income.

 Be careful not to derail your retirement savings

 Out-of-control expenses can have a negative effect on even the most carefully planned retirement strategy.
-Planned expenses, such as mortgage or rent, or financing and maintaining a car, should be part of an overall budget.
+Planned expenses, such as mortgage or rent or financing and maintaining a car, should be part of an overall budget.
 Having a safety net for unplanned expenses, such as a major household repair or medical emergency, is also important.
 To help prepare for unforeseen events, building an emergency savings budget that covers three to six months of expenses can help make a difference.
-It can help you avoid using credit cards or borrowing money—or even taking a break in saving through your retirement plan, which could impact your long-term financial goals.
+It can help you avoid using credit cards or borrowing money—or even taking a break in saving through your retirement plan, which could affect your long-term financial goals.

 Achieve your retirement savings goal—you can do it!